Peeragogy/Peeragogy.github.io/introduction.md

 produce and apply knowledge together.
 The strength of peeragogy is its flexibility and scalability.
-The learning mind-set and strategies that we are uncovering in the Peeragogy project can be applied in classrooms, hackerspaces, corporations, wikis, and interconnected collaborations across an entire society.
+The learning mind-set and strategies that we are uncovering in the Peeragogy project can be applied in classrooms, hackerspaces, organizations, wikis, and interconnected collaborations across an entire society.

 The *Peeragogy Handbook* is a compendium of know how for any group of